Startup challenge: Non-technical power losses

 Iberdrola, through its International Startups Programme - PERSEO, launched this challenge to find competitive, innovative solutions to reduce non-technical losses from the distribution network.

-Iberdrola has over 1.1 million kilometres of electricity transmission and distribution lines throughout the United States, Brazil, the UK and Spain.
+Iberdrola has more than 1.1 million kilometres of electricity transmission and distribution lines throughout the United States, Brazil, the UK and Spain.
 This network comprises over 4,400 high-to-medium-voltage substations and more than 1.5 million medium-to-low-voltage distribution transformers built and operated to provide a high-quality and reliable service to a total of 31 million electricity supply points.

 The electricity system, of which Iberdrola's networks are a part, is subject to energy losses that must be correctly identified, categorised and accounted for to avoid additional costs for end customers and society at large.
 These losses are generally divided into two types: technical losses, caused in the network installations by the operation of the system itself, and non-technical losses, mainly due to fraud, such as illegal connections and meter tampering.

-To identify non-technical losses in its areas of influence, Iberdrola has several mechanisms in place based on the group's accumulated experience and knowledge, such as the installation of smart meters, network sensors, and other measurement elements, with which it has managed to significantly reduce losses.
-However, there are areas of the network, particularly in Brazil, where the challenge of detecting and reducing network losses is especially troublesome.
-By installing smart meters, network sensors and other measurement instruments, the company has succeeded in reducing losses significantly, but it is still on the lookout for additional mechanisms that will allow it to further improve in this area.
+In order to identify these losses, Iberdrola implements various mechanisms based on the Group's accumulated experience and knowledge, such as the installation of smart meters, network sensors, and other measurement elements, with which it has managed to significantly reduce losses.
+However, there are areas of the network, particularly in Brazil, where the challenge of identifying and reducing losses is particularly complex.
+The company is therefore looking for additional mechanisms that will enable it to further improve in this area.